A home to grand connections

 Fit for a king

-The house became a centre for James’s wide circle of literary friends, including H.G.Wells, Joseph Conrad, Rudyard Kipling, Max Beerbolm, Hilaire Beloc G.K.Chesterton, Compton Mackenzie and Ford Maddox Ford.
+The house became a centre for Henry James’s wide circle of literary friends, including H.G.Wells, Joseph Conrad, Rudyard Kipling, Max Beerbolm, Hilaire Beloc G.K.Chesterton, Compton Mackenzie and Ford Maddox Ford.

 James spent the majority of his time in Rye but died in London in 1916.
 It was his wish to return to Lamb House during his final days but was too ill to be moved.